 But these technical skills are wasted if they’re not complimented by the appropriate soft skills needed to succeed.
 Keep reading for a comprehensive list of the abilities you’ll need to be the type of well-rounded programmer for which companies are recruiting.

 If you’re just getting started in learning computer programming, it can be a bit overwhelming trying to determine which languages to focus on.
 One way to narrow it down is to determine which languages are needed most my employers.

-We used real-time job analysis software to examine more than 700,000 programming-related job postings from the past year.* The data helped us identify the 10 programming skills in highest demand.
+We used real-time job analysis software to examine more than 700,000 programming-related job postings from the past year.* The data helped us identify the 10 programming and computer science technical skills in highest demand.
 Here’s what we found:

 - Microsoft C#

 Of course, just because these technical programming-related skills are commonly sought after doesn’t mean you should try to jump in and tackle learning them all at once.
 Start with the basics and then continue building your technical skill set.

 While mastering the technical programming skills will take some time and effort, don’t forget about the other half of the skill equation—soft skills.
 Luckily, many soft skills come naturally as you’ve spent most of your life refining them informally.
 According to our job-postings analysis, here are the most commonly sought after soft skills needed for working in computer programming:*

 These may seem simple enough to comply with when perusing “help wanted” ads, but what do these skills mean when applied to a programming career?
 Let’s take a closer look.